ShiftLeftSecurity/codepropertygraph/README.md

 files (type FILE), each of which contains one or more namespace blocks (type NAMESPACE_BLOCK).
 Namespace blocks contain type and method declarations (type TYPE_DECL and METHOD).
-Abstract syntax tree (AST) edges must exist from files to namespace blocks and from namespace blocks to the type and method declarations they contain.
+Abstract syntax tree (AST) edges must exist from files to namespace blocks.
+Structural elements below namespce blocks are not connected to their AST parents by an edge.
+Instead the AST_PARENT_TYPE and AST_PARENT_FULL_NAME properties are used to inform the backend about the AST relation of methods (type METHOD) and type declarations (type TYPE_DECL) to their parents.
+The property FULL_NAME thereby must be a unique identifier for the 3 node types METHOD, TYPE_DECL and NAMESPACE_BLOCK.
 The figure below shows how a Java class definition is represented in a Code Property Graph.

 ![Program Structure](images/cpg-internal-1.png)